 An Incident Tree is a useful way of guiding the investigation process.
 It arranges the facts in a logical and sequential manner.
 It provides a cascading display of information that assists the team in recalling what facts need to be considered, how they relate to other facts / events and what information is missing or conflicting.
 It is often used to analyse process or equipment failure.
 It can also assist to determine possible causes and to discard other information that is not supported by the facts.
+An example is provided here:

-8. 5.
+8.5.
 Analyse Data